lynnjang2000/lynnjang-tswd-portfolio/README.md

 Hi!
 My name is Lynn and I am in the MEIM program.
 I love music, baking, knitting, and spending time with my dog **Bailey**.

 # What I hope to learn
-My career goal is focused on strategic marketing and sync licensing in music label company.
+My career goal is focused on strategic marketing and sync licensing in record label.
 From this course, I would like to learn how to present data in more efficient and visually appealing way, which is essential for marketing.

 # Portfolio